-5. Technology: Does the firm have technology available to share documents with you electronically?
+5. Technology: Does the firm have the technology available to share documents with you electronically?
 Can you sign your contract and pay your bills online?
 What about being able to video or phone conference with you if you can’t come into the office?

 6. Mediation: Does the firm have an attorney who is a certified mediator?
 Certified mediators are trained to negotiate settlements between parties and are often well respected in the community.

-7. Pricing: Does the firm offer flat fee or alternative pricing for divorce packages?
-Typically, law firms bill by the hour in either .10 or .25 increments.
+7. Pricing: Typically, law firms bill by the hour in either .10 or .25 increments.
 Many people are shocked at how quickly fees begin to add up.
 Is the law firm quoting high enough to do the work that you need to have done to achieve your goals?
 Do you really want the cheapest law firm in town?

-8. Options: Does the firm provide options for you to either do-it-yourself for simple cases, mediation, or litigation?
+8. Options: Does the firm provide you with options for collaborative law, mediation, and litigation?
 Finding a firm that provides the right combination of services to meet your needs will eliminate any surprises later.

-9. Referral: Has a friend or family member gone through a divorce and recommended someone to you?
+9. Referral/Reviews: Has a friend or family member gone through a divorce and recommended someone to you?
 If your friend wasn’t happy with her/his lawyer you might ask if they thought their spouse’s lawyer did a good job.
 You can often get referrals from other lawyers you might know in different practice areas.
 Have you read the attorneys reviews?
 Do they provide testimonials on their website for you?